MLK Center of Arts & Humanities (opened August 2024) is expected to become LEED Gold

 Recycle bins were added to lobbies of all academic buildings

-Annual Shred Day events to securely destroy paper documents and the paper is recycled.
-Learn more here.
+Annual Shred Day events annually securely destroy paper documents and the paper is recycled (temporarily suspended for campus-wide event)

 Implemented an university wide ink cartridge/toner recycle program.